yguitton/training-material/topics/statistics/tutorials/dome/tutorial.md

 Optimization, or model training, refers to the process of adjusting the values that make up the model (including both parameters and hyperparameters) to enhance the model's performance in solving a given problem.
 In this section, we will focus on challenges that arise from selecting suboptimal optimization strategies.

-???
-Note "Further Reading"
+> **Note: Further Reading**
-	Optimization, or training, involves adjusting the values that define a model (such as parameters and hyperparameters), as well as preprocessing steps, to enhance the model’s ability to solve a given problem.
+> Optimization, or training, involves adjusting the values that define a model (such as parameters and hyperparameters), as well as preprocessing steps, to enhance the model’s ability to solve a given problem.
 Choosing an inappropriate optimization strategy can lead to issues like overfitting or underfitting.

 	Overfitting occurs when a model performs exceptionally well on training data but fails on unseen data, making it ineffective in real-world scenarios.
 Underfitting, on the other hand, happens when overly simplistic models, capable of capturing only basic relationships between features, are applied to more complex data.